aurelitec/xmscc/README.md

 | 2    | A VDISK device was detected.
 VDISK devices are incompatible with XMS drivers.  |
 | 3    | Out of memory (if the information about extended memory blocks is larger than the available memory - a very extreme case, unlikely to appear) |

-XMS Control Center was written using the XMS Interface for Borland C/C++ and Borland Pascal (XMSBCP) Version 1.1 (freeware) developed by Devliber.
+XMS Control Center was written using the XMS Interface for Borland C/C++ and Borland Pascal (XMSBCP) Version 1.1 (freeware) developed by Aurelitec.
 This library is available by anonymous ftp from Simtel and its mirrors (msdos/pgmutl/xmsbcp11.zip).

 XMS Control Center has been tested under MS-DOS 5.0, 6.00, 6.2, 6.22, Microsoft Windows 3.1, Microsoft Windows 95 with HIMEM.SYS.